-Salt Mine Krakow: Entrance to Krakow Salt Mine
+Entrance to Krakow Salt Mine

-Salt Mine Krakow: What to Expect
+Salt Mine Krakow Tour: What to Expect

-The rock salt is naturally grey in various shades, resembling unpolished granite rather than the white or crystalline look that many tourists may expect.
+Salt may seem fragile and delicate, but it has a hardness similar to that of gypsum.
+Every block of salt down here is different in size, hardness, and color, which can be used in interesting ways.
+Much of the rock salt is naturally grey in various shades, resembling unpolished granite rather than the white or crystalline look that many tourists may expect.
 During the Middle Ages, before refrigeration, salt was valuable food preservative, thus the longevity of this operation.

-As a physician, I found this fascinating: There is a physical therapy clinic located within the mine that is about 135 meters underground.
+As a physician, I found this fascinating: There is a physical therapy clinic located in the mine that is about 135 meters underground.
 The entire treatment takes about 6/1/2 hours and is located in the chamber known as the Lake Wessel Chamber.
 It has a unique microclimate that contains bacteriological purity.
 The air contains large amounts of sodium chloride, magnesium, and calcium ions.
 They offer treatment for breathing problems, allergies, and metabolic disorders!
-They even have long stay treatment plans you can take a look at here.
+They even have long-stay treatment plans you can take a look at here.

 The highlight of the entire tour is the Chapel of St. Kinga, a cavernous underground hall.
 This place is massive and unbelievable.
-You will gt a chance to look around this place to see the detail of the carvings on the wall.
+You will get a chance to look around this place to see the detail of the carvings on the wall.
 They are incredible!

 This entire room and all of the art in it is carved salt!

 The Chapel of St. Kinga is located approximately 331 feet below ground.
-It is 101 feet x 50 feet in size, and its floor area is of 5005 square feet.
+It is 101 feet x 50 feet in size, and its floor area is 5005 square feet.
 Its splendors make it the perfect location for a christening, a wedding, or a music concert and can hold up to 400 people.

 St. Kinga was a woman!
 Yes, that’s right, she was also a Catholic saint in the 12th century!
 She lived from 1224 BC to 1275 BC.
 She was the daughter of the King of Hungary.
 And known as the Grand Duchess of Poland.
 During her reign, St. Kinga got heavily involved in charitable works, and when her husband died, she sold all her material possessions.
 She decided to dedicate her life to the poor.
 She left all government-related work to join the monastery at Sandec, where she would spend the rest of her life in prayer.

-Wieliczka Salt Mine: Legend
+Auschwitz Salt Mine: Legend

 Even the chandeliers are made of rock salt!